mcjojos/shortest-path/README.md

 On its default setup the application will produce a file containing the shortest paths between pairs of sources-targets that are defined in the input file based on the previous mentioned format, e.g. **ME,Lisa:33,Peter:123,John:55**
+If run with **-assert** it will validate the graph produced by the input file towards the assertions included in the same file (lines starting with '@').
+For a better explanation of the command line usage please read further.

 ## How do I run it?